-Progress Namibia joins the Namibia Nature Foundation to conduct the re-costing and refinement of the costs to fully implement the Second National Biodiversity Strategy and Action Plan (NBSAP2) in Namibia.
+Progress Namibia joined the Namibia Nature Foundation to conduct the re-costing and refinement of the costs to fully implement the Second National Biodiversity Strategy and Action Plan (NBSAP2) in Namibia.
 Namibia is rich in biodiversity, both in terms of ecosystems and species.
 Acknowledging the importance of biodiversity, the Namibian government has been pursuing a National Biodiversity Strategy and Action Plan (NBSAP) since 2001, and is currently implementing the second such plan; NBSAP2.
 Nevertheless the implementation of these plans has encountered difficulties, in particular a lack of funding and communication constraints have been observed.
 The Biodiversity Resource Mobilisation (ResMob) Project, implemented in partnership between the Ministry of Environment and Tourism and the GIZ (German Development Corporation), has the goal to improve Namibia’s capacity to mobilise resources for biodiversity conservation.

 Photo credit: Le Roux van Schalkwyk